robertlai/LittleBot/README.md

 # LittleBot

-A simple Discord bot in node using discord.io
+A simple Discord bot created using node with discord.js

 ## Installation